Donetsk National Academic Ukrainian Musical and Drama Theatre: Building

 For a long time, the theatre operated in the premises of Donetsk Musical Theatre (from 1947, the Donetsk Opera and Ballet Theatre).
 The present theatre building was built in 1961 to a design by architect Y. Chechik.
 In 2005, the theatre building and adjacent territory were reconstructed, forming a unique Donets Basin theatre complex with five scenes.

-The troupe
+Troupe

 The theatre has its own professional orchestra directed by chief conductor Y. Kulakov, a group of artists and singers under the leadership of choirmaster T. Paschuk, and a professional ballet group led by chief choreographer Vladimir Maslov.
 Several People's and Honoured Artists of Ukraine work in the troupe.

 Performances

 The theater became one of the centers of Ukrainian theatrical culture of the Donetsk region, so Ukrainian plays predominate in the repertory: